 Definition

-Because t is added on the elliptic curve, the holder of the internal private key p can still sign for Q using the tweaked private key p + t.
-This is what lets a cooperative spend look like an ordinary single-key payment: observers see only Q and cannot tell whether any scripts are committed, how many exist, or what they contain.
-The tweak is an application of the pay-to-contract construction, where the committed contract is the script tree.
+Because t is added on the elliptic curve, the holder of the internal private key p can still sign for Q — they simply sign with the tweaked private key p + t, which they can compute because both p and t are known to them.
+This is the cooperative “key path” spend: on-chain it is a single Schnorr signature, indistinguishable from any ordinary payment.
+Observers see only Q and cannot tell whether scripts are committed underneath, how many exist, or what they say.
+A two-of-two multisig with a timeout fallback and a lone hodler's simple wallet produce byte-identical outputs.
+The construction is an application of pay-to-contract, where the committed contract is the script tree itself.

 In Simple Terms